He’s a modest down-to-earth kind of guy not an influencer on Instagram or something. Yet…

 Sometimes you just see the landing, sometimes you only have images of the preparation.
 You have to literally say “now” to the tracer and click at the perfect moment.

 Yeah, that’s another insight I have from Andy.
 You might have known that but I didn’t.
 I thought that taking images when a person moves already is fine as well.

-Andy did explain also some dirty tricks he uses when everything fails.
-For example sometimes you don’t have enough light or the person imaged has her/his won hand in the face.
+Andy also explained some dirty tricks he uses when everything fails.
+For example sometimes you don’t have enough light or the person imaged has her/his own hand in front of their face.